zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 nargo execute
 ```

 Once we have generated our witness, we can generate proof and vk using the `bb` toolkit.
-UltraHonk offers two flavors for its proofs: zero-knowledge (ZK) and non-zero-knowledge (Plain).
+Noir's implementation of the UltraHonk prover offers two flavors for its proofs: zero-knowledge (ZK) and non-zero-knowledge (Plain).
 The former is slightly slower but as the name suggests, the resulting proof is zero knowledge and thus, the verifier learns *nothing* about the secret input (witness).
-The latter is slightly faster but the verifier can learn something about the witness from the proof.
+The latter is slightly faster, but the verifier can learn something about the witness from the proof.
 Use the following command to generate the required files, depending on which suits your specific needs:

 <Tabs groupId="ultrahonk-prover-options">
 <TabItem value="ZK" label="ZK">